NFL Predictions Week 17: Odds, Picks and Projections for Final Schedule

 The Patriots host the Jets in the season finale, and a victory will ensure a bye during the wild-card weekends, something that Bill Belichick, Tom Brady and New England fans have gotten used to seeing.

-As a result, this last game is of great importance to the Patriots and they are likely to keep their starters in this game until it is well in hand.
+As a result, this last game is of great importance to the Patriots, and they are likely to keep their starters in this game until it is well in hand.

 The Patriots are 13.5-point favorites over their long-time rivals, and look for the Patriots to use this game to improve their overall performance as well as clinching the No. 2 seed in the conference.